Make your Android fast again — it is possible

 Next, open the Downloads folder from your app drawer.
 There's a good chance you'll find it's filled with images, zip files, sound clips and any number of files that you no longer need.
 If you don't need them, there's no reason they should be taking up storage space, right?
 Zap them to oblivion.
 Again, doing it this way makes sure you look at files before you delete them.

-Finally, open the storage page in the settings and move down the list until you see an entry for "Misc."
+Finally, open the storage page in the settings and move down the list until you see an entry for "Misc." or Other.
 Tap it, and you'll see a list of miscellaneous files that applications have created on your device storage.
 If you see something you know you no longer need, you can delete it here.
 If you don't know what a file is for, don't delete it.

 If you root and ROM, be sure to look at your backup files and toss any that you no longer need.
 Those suckers can be HUGE.